-General Ledger: In General ledger, all the other account’s entries are recorded other than sales and purchase account.
-It can also be termed as a summarise ledger of all the nominal and real accounts such as a/c receivable, inventory account, cash account, investment account, machinery account, etc.
+3. General Ledger: In General ledger, all the other account’s entries are recorded other than sales and purchase account.
+It can also be termed as summarise ledger of all the nominal and real accounts such as a/c receivable, inventory account, cash account, investment account, machinery account, etc.

-Importance of ledger
+Importance of Ledger

-- Time saver: As all the entries are recorded in one place, it becomes easier and time- saving while preparing further accounts such as trading, profit, and loss accounts.
+- Time saver: As all the entries are recorded in one place, it becomes easier and time- saving while preparing further accounts such as trading, profit and loss accounts.

 Ledger in Accounting

 In accounting, the preparing ledgers are the second most important step after passing journal entries, in which various transactions are recorded in separate account heads, such as sales, purchase, investment, inventory, etc.

 For preparing further relevant accounts such as trading and profit and loss account it is essential to make a record of various accounts in a summarized form for which separate ledger accounts are created for every item.
 Ledger acts as a book of the final entry in the accounting system as all the entries from ledger accounts gets transferred to the appropriate account.

 At the last of the year, all the ledger accounts get closed by balancing the Debit and Credit balances of the accounts to determine the difference amount amongst Debit and Credit items.
 If any account’s debit balance exceeds the credit balance, then that account will be considered as an account with debit balance visa-versa if credit balance exceeds it will be regarded as a credit balance account.

 |On the basis of recording

 |Recording transactions in the journal is the first stage of accounting.